-There’s a joke in small Midwest communities: ‘There’s not much crime around here, but someone might break in and leave a few zucchinis in your fridge.’ ?
-If you’ve been gifted with zucchinis, I say turn them into this truly awesome Vegan Zucchini Lasagna.
-It’s packed with almond ricotta cheese, spinach and fresh basil.The only I thing I can think of that could possibly make this dish any better would be to top it with my amazing Mushroom Walnut Bolognese sauce.
-I’m definitely trying that next time.
-But for this recipe, we’re going with an easy tomato sauce.
+There's a joke in small Midwest communities: 'There's not much crime around here, but someone might break in and leave a few zucchinis in your fridge.' ?
+If you've been gifted with zucchinis, I say turn them into this truly awesome Vegan Zucchini Lasagna.
+It's packed with almond ricotta cheese, spinach and fresh basil.The only I thing I can think of that could possibly make this dish any better would be to top it with my amazing Mushroom Walnut Bolognese sauce.
+Or maybe layer in a little green pesto or red pesto.
+I'm definitely trying that next time.
+But for this recipe, we're going with an easy tomato sauce.

 Why I Love this Vegan Lasagna Recipe

 A few weeks back, we brought this vegetable lasagna to a kick-off-the-university-semester potluck a few weeks ago.
 Not that Hemant’s faculty colleagues are hard to please, but they gobbled this up.
 No one cared that it was vegan.
 I’m not sure anyone even noticed.

 The flavors here are rich, full, fresh and balanced: tangy tomato sauce, pungent garlic, anise-flavored basil, and a vegan almond ricotta cheese that’s so damn delicious, it doesn’t register as anything but that.